mission

 ✅ Support students in inclusive AI development, helping them build AI-powered solutions for real-world challenges

-We believe students should not just consume AI—they should be at the forefront of shaping it.
-With your help, we are empowering the next generation of AI developers, tech entrepreneurs, and changemakers.
+Changing Expectations believes everyone should not just consume AI—we should be at the forefront of shaping it.
+With your help, we empower the next generation of AI developers, tech entrepreneurs, and changemakers.

-We focus our work on reaching out to Black and Hispanic communities, low-income, aging individuals, LEP, rural, individuals with disabilities, and veterans who might otherwise not have access to quality STEM, tech, and digital skills preparation programs to close the opportunity gaps they face.
-To support our mission to broaden the participation of communities unserved and underserved in the STEM and digital workforce, our programs include providing AI consulting and sales work-based learning opportunities through a paid AI internship for underserved high school and HBCU students.
+Changing Expectations focuses our work on reaching out to unserved communities, low-income, aging individuals, LEP, rural, individuals with disabilities, and veterans who might otherwise not have access to quality STEM, tech, and AI skills preparation programs to close the opportunity gaps they face.
+To support our mission to broaden the participation of communities unserved and underserved in the STEM and digital workforce, our programs include providing AI work-based learning opportunities through an AI internship for high school and HBCU students and educators.

-For every dollar donated, we can help underserved teachers, students, and adults.
-We provide access to technical education and boost confidence, close opportunity gaps, build a better community, and ensure that underserved and underserved people have the skills needed to compete in today’s ever-evolving marketplace.
+For every dollar donated, we can help teachers, students, families, and adults.
+We provide access to technical education and boost confidence, close opportunity gaps, build a better community, and ensure that people have the AI skills needed to compete in today’s ever-evolving marketplace.

 “Our research shows learning how to program has an impact in improving sequencing skills.
 If you get better at sequencing, it has a measurable positive effect on reading comprehension.
 A parent can have their kid engage in coding with the knowledge that a lot of kids won’t become programmers, but there is this broad-based benefit.